In Year Retrieval

 Yes, you will receive a mark and some additional feedback to your original submission.

 Marks are confirmed by a Board of Examiners at the end of your year.
-You can submit an academic appeal against decisions reached by an Exam Board but it must be based on the grounds as outlined on our academic appeals page.
+You can submit an academic appeal against decisions reached by an Exam Board but it must be based on the grounds as outlined on our Results page.

 Failure to take a retrieval attempt due to personal mitigating circumstances will not be counted as a relevant ground for appeal against an IYRA result, as mitigating circumstances can’t be considered for IYRA.